BrysonL/personal-site/content/projects/vr_gpt.md

 There's a small amount of post processing that goes on top of this, but for the most part the JSON is parsed and passed directly to the spawn methods.

+The RandomTargetSpawner and GPTargetSpawner classes do what the names suggest; one randomly generates some sequences of targets while the other uses ChatGPT (explained in the next section) to generate the sequences of targets.

 You'll notice that the methods above only spawn sets of the moving targets and not the stationary target stands from the video above.
 That's because Unity was having trouble properly cloning my target stands.
 For some reason only two of the three targets would be copied and I couldn't figure out why.
 I tried different settings, sizes, orderings in the editor of sub objects, etc. but nothing worked.
 I decided that the stationary targets weren't needed for a proof of concept so moved on to the next section.

 </div>